xtaci/safebox/README.md

 # Safebox

 An unified key management system to make life easier.

 The main goal of safebox is to make key backup easier with single main key to derive the reset.
 You only need to backup 1 or 2 file about 256KB to your removable disk, such as floppy disk/thumb drive/mo disk(magneto optical)/dvd-ram, etc...

 # Safebox Can derive

-1. SSH private&public key
+1. SSH Key
-2. Ethereum private&public key
+2. Ethereum Key
-3. Bitcoin private&public key
+3. Bitcoin Key
-4. and more plugable key export coming.
+4. and more plugable export plugin keeping coming.

-up to 16384 keys can be derived with a single main key.
+Up to 16384 keys can be derived with a single main key.

 # TUI